KSchoenleber/urbs/doc/index.rst

    :maxdepth: 1

    Users_guide
-   overview
    tutorial
    workflow

 Mathematical documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Continue her if you want to understand the theoretical conception of the model generator, the logic behind the equations, structure of the features and the corresponding implementation.
+Continue here if you want to understand the theoretical conception of the model generator, the logic behind the equations and the structure of the features.

 .. toctree::
    :maxdepth: 1

    theory
-   implementation

 Technical documentation
 ^^^^^^^^^^^^^^^^^^^^^^^

-Continue here if you want to automate the scripting further, understand the model equations or extend the model yourself.
+Continue here if you want to understand in detail the model generator implementation.

 .. toctree::
    :maxdepth: 1

+   implementation
    report
    api
-   buyselldoc
-   dsmdoc

 Features